opnsense/tools/README.md

     # make dvd

-If successful, a dvd image can be found here: /tmp/images
+If successful, a dvd image can be found under:

+    # make print-IMAGESDIR

 Detailed build steps and options
 ================================